 - A Mobile Phone: In order to unlock and use the bike share in China, you need a phone that has network access to the internet.
 This isn’t hard, but it does take a bit of work.
 You can use your own phone with an international roaming plan, you can purchase a China SIM card for your phone (it must be unlocked for this to work) or you can just rent a phone to use in China.

 - A Method of Payment: This is the one that trips up most tourists and expats.
-It used to be that a Chinese bank account was required in order to pay for these bike shares.
+You can use Chinese renminbi (cash) to pay to rent a bike in China.
+In many cases, a Chinese bank account is required in order to pay for these bike shares.
 Thankfully, there are alternative methods for international travelers that I’ll detail below.

 It has to be on a smart phone with network access.
 And it must be paid online through either a bike share app or WeChat.